Cuis-Smalltalk/Learning-Cuis/SamplePackage1.md

 Making a Simple Package for Cuis
 ================================

-This is a tutorial which shows in detail the process of creating a simple package in Cuis Smalltalk and making it sharable on GitHub.
+This is a tutorial which shows in detail the process of creating a simple package in Cuis Smalltalk and making it shareable on GitHub.

+Package creation hilights UI tools and techniques.

 ### Basic Orientation